Georgetown Hoyas men's basketball: Patrick Ewing era (2017–2023)

 Patrick Ewing returned to Georgetown as head coach in 2017.

-On April 3, 2017, Georgetown University announced that it had hired Patrick Ewing, the school's most decorated player, as its head coach.
-In his four years as a player at Georgetown, Ewing led the Hoyas to three Big East championships, three Final Fours, and the 1984 National Championship.
-Prior to taking over as the program's head coach, Ewing had spent the previous thirteen years as an assistant coach in the NBA, working for four different franchises under the tutelage of coaches such as Jeff Van Gundy, Stan Van Gundy, and Steve Clifford.
+On April 3, 2017, Georgetown University announced that it had hired Patrick Ewing, who stands alongside Allen Iverson as arguably the school's most decorated player, as its head coach.
+In his four years as a player at Georgetown, Ewing led the Hoyas to three Big East championships, three Final Fours, and the 1984 National Championship on his way to become the #1 pick in the NBA draft.
+Prior to taking over as the program's head coach, Ewing had spent the previous thirteen years as an assistant coach in the NBA, working for four different franchises under the tutelage of coaches such as Pat Riley, Jeff Van Gundy, Stan Van Gundy, and Steve Clifford.

 2017-18 Season

 In 2017–18, Georgetown finished with a 15–15 record and 5–13 in the Big East.
 The Hoyas won the first eight games of Ewing's tenure and finished their non-conference schedule with a 10–1 record, but struggled in conference play.
 The season ended with a 88–77 loss to St. John's in the first round of the Big East tournament.
 The team did not participate in any postseason tournament.
+One bright spot, however, was the play of freshman Jamorko Pickett, who was unanimously named to the Big East All-freshman team.